DevOpsBootcamp/website/source/dns.rst

 .. ifnotslides::

-    There are a few core types of DNS records, each surving their own purpose.
+    There are a few core types of DNS records, each serving their own purpose.

 ======== =================================
 Acronym  Name